Procurement Insights and Analytics: Tools for Procurement Insights and Analytics Automation

 Core Applications: Sourcing Analytics and Purchasing Analytics

-Procurement insights and analytics support two key areas: sourcing and purchasing.
-Each one covers a different step in the process.
-However, both use procurement data analytics to improve results and decisions.
+Procurement insights and analytics support two core areas: sourcing and purchasing.
+Each area serves a different need.
+Both rely on data to guide choices and cut waste.

 Sourcing Analytics